microsoft/contributor-community-experiments/README.md

 # Project

 This repo is for folks interested in growing and strengthening the communities in our repos.
-We're thinking about these in five categories:
+We're thinking about this in five categories:

 * **Responsiveness** Issues and questions get prompt replies, pull requests make progress and are merged in a reasonable time.
 * **Productivity** It's easy to get started contributing a code change -- easy to build, to navigate the code, debug a change and test it.